GrammaTech/gtirb-vscode/README.md

 ## Functionality

 This extension will load a GTIRB file and display an assembly file listing of the file contents.
-Hovering will bring up any AuxData associated with the current line, and can navigate to definitions by putting the cursor on a symbol anf hitting F12 (or right click and select "Go To Definition").
+Hovering will bring up any AuxData associated with the current line, and you can navigate to definitions by putting the cursor on a symbol and hitting F12 (or right click and select "Go To Definition").
+You can also get referents to a function (or label) by going to the definition, right-clicking in the first block of instructions, and selecting "Find All References" (Alt+Shift+F12)

-## Running the Sample
+## Running in the repostiory

 - Run `npm install` in this folder.
 This installs all necessary npm modules in both the client and server folder.
 - Open VS Code on this folder.